James Gow Black

 Fenby noted that “Black supported himself by manual labour, and from the age of 14 by teaching.
 The nearest parish school was six miles from his home, so he set up his own school to teach neighbouring children”.
 After teaching at Liff Free Church School he attended Moray House Training College and then the University of Edinburgh, from where Black graduated MA in 1864, BSc in 1867 and DSc in 1869.

 In 1871 there were 23 applicants for the chair of natural science at the newly established University of Otago, New Zealand.
 The position was awarded to Black by unanimous vote.
 The family sailed on the Christian McCausland from Glasgow to Port Chalmers, the main port of Dunedin, arriving after a 90 day voyage on 28 December 1871.

-In his introductory lecture at the University Black claimed that on of the aims of a scientific education was to enable a person ”to produce a pound of corn, or wool, or iron, or gold, at half the expenditure which it previously cost”.
+In his introductory lecture at the University Black claimed that one of the aims of a scientific education was to enable a person ”to produce a pound of corn, or wool, or iron, or gold, at half the expenditure which it previously cost”.
 It was this profoundly practical approach to science that was his guiding philosophy.
 The two books he published were for use in the field; he was not a researcher.